ibm-cloud-docs/power-iaas/cli-release-notes.md

 New CLI version `0.5.0` available.
 Here are the new changes for the new CLI version:
-   * New `--user-data` option added in the [instance-create](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference#ibmcloud-pi-instance-create) command.
+   * New `--user-data` flag added in the [instance-create](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference#ibmcloud-pi-instance-create) command.
    * New command [datacenter](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference#ibmcloud-pi-datacenter) and [datacenters](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference#ibmcloud-pi-datacenters) added.
    * Deprecated `service-list` command in favor of new [workspace](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference#ibmcloud-pi-workspace) and [workspaces](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference#ibmcloud-pi-workspaces) commands.